 Nora Ward, a retired tax inspector and an exceptionally devoted member, was in charge of the monthly prize draw which had its own bank account.
 Dominic asked her to give him the £10,000 which had accumulated in order to pay some bills.
 She refused, saying it was against the law.
 Le Foe then turned on the waterworks and said the place would have to close so she handed it over, also donating £6,000 of her own money.
 Judge Derek Clarkson QC was also about to hand over a substantial cheque when the box-office manager Noel Connaughton advised him to look at the bank statements for the previous two years.
 But the Judge was refused sight of the accounts and Dominic never spoke to him again.
 These are just a few of many similar stories.
 Any number of members made contributions including Don Lawson and his wife Sheila O’Neill who gave more than they could afford and never got over being hoodwinked.

 Finally, for seven years I had no employment other than at the Players’, and Dominic’s theft of my NI Contributions has made a massive difference to my pension.
 Bastard!

 * Affectionate nickname amongst pros for the pink-painted auditorium under Charing Cross Station, home of the Players' since 1946.
-During redevelopment of the west side of Villiers Street the Club spent three years at the Duchess Theatre across the Strand in Catherine Street, finally moving back in 1990 to brand new premises just off Villiers Street in The Arches.
+During comprehensive redevelopment the Club spent three years at the Duchess Theatre across the Strand, finally moving back in 1990 to brand new premises in The Arches off Villiers Street.
+London WC.